Redrot/redrot.github.io/activities.md

 ## Expository Writing & Notes {#writing}

 - ["Notes on Tensor Induction of Chain Complexes"](https://redrot.github.io/assets/pdf/Partial_Tensor_Induction_on_Chain_Complexes.pdf)
-> Partial notes from a paper that is currently on hold.
-This is a description of tensor induction of chain complexes, first discovered by Leonard Evens, as well as a few elementary properties that, to our knowledge, have never been written down with proof.
+> Notes from an old project with my advisor, Robert Boltje.
+This is a description of tensor induction of chain complexes (due to Evens) as well as a few elementary properties that, to our knowledge, have never been written down with proof.
 - ["Finding Joy With Combinatorial Games"](https://redrot.github.io/assets/pdf/Combinatorial_Games_Talk_2_25.pdf)
 > Notes I prepared for a talk on combinatorial games.
 Topics presented are from undergraduate research or communicated from a seminar course from Arthur Benjamin.
 - See my main page for more!